andermoran/AngularAdvice/README.md

 - Different view encapsulation behaviors
 	1. Emulated
 		- This is the default view behavior.
 Only styles directly associated with components will affect said component.
-	2. Native (deprecated)
+	2. ShadowDom
-		- Use ShadowDom instead
+		- Uses Shadow DOM to encapsulate styles
-	3. None
+	4. None
 		- Don't provide any template or style encapsulation
- 	3. ShadowDom
+	5. Native (deprecated)
-		- Uses Shadow DOM to encapsulate styles
+		- Use ShadowDom instead

 - You need to import `ViewEncapsulation` with
 	```typescript